saswattulo/SecurePIX/README.md

 ---

-Thank you for checking out PixGuard!
+Thank you for checking out SecurePIX!
 If you enjoy the tool, feel free to buy me a coffee ☕ to support my work.
 Cheers!